fredericojordan/stocks-views/README.md

 ## Instructions

 Scripts are separated by directory.
-All of them can be run by running the following:
+Any of them can be run by executing the following on your terminal of choice:

 ```shell
 pip install -r requirements.txt